Phrenic Nerve Damage Causes and Treatments

 • Up to 10% of cases of phrenic nerve damage are caused by operative trauma

-• Because of its location, damage can unintentionally occur during heart or abdominal surgery
+• Because of its location, damage can unintentionally occur during heart or chest surgery

 WHAT ARE THE SYMPTOMS OF PHRENIC NERVE DAMAGE?